altsaxofon/forest-timber-map/README.md

 <br />

 ### Statistics
-The forest cover within a radius of 100km, and the closest distance to a forest was examined via bar-graphs:
+The forest cover within a 100km radius and the closest distance to forested areas were analyzed and visualised via bar grpahs.

 Chart 1 | Chart 2
 ------|------|